Wheelchair dancesport

-Wheelchair DanceSport is a dance competition, individual, partner, team and Dancesport where at least one of the dancers is in a wheelchair.
+Wheelchair dancesport, also known as Para dance sport, is a form of competitive dancesport where at least one of the dancers is in a wheelchair.
+The sport corporates the rules of the World DanceSport Federation (WDSF).

 Sport

 Wheelchair couple dances are for two wheelchair users or for one wheelchair user with a "standing" partner and include standard dances such as waltz, tango, Viennese waltz, slow foxtrot and quickstep and Latin American dances such as samba, cha-cha-cha, rumba, paso doble and jive.
 There are also formation dances for four, six or eight dancers.

 Wheelchair dancing started in Sweden in 1968, originally for recreation or rehabilitation, with the first competition held in 1975.
 The first international competition was also held in Sweden, in 1977.
 Several regional and international competitions followed and the first World Championship was held in Japan in 1998.
-Since 1998, Wheelchair Dance Sport is governed by the International Paralympic Wheelchair Dance Sport Committee (IPWDSC), although it is a part of the paralympic program.
-The sport corporates the rules of the World DanceSport Federation (WDSF).
+From 1998 to 2024, Wheelchair dancesport was governed by World Para Dance Sport, a subcommittee of the International Paralympic Committee (IPC).
+As part of the rebranding of the IPC's governing subcommittees as World Para Sports, the IPC began to refer to the sport as "Para dance sport" in 2016.
+The rebranding was also part of an effort to "further grow participation in the sport beyond wheelchair users", such as governing dancesport events involving competitors with prosthetics.

+In 2021, the IPC began the process of transferring the governance of its self-governed sports to third-parties.
+In January 2024, the IPC transferred governance of the sport to World Abilitysport (formerly IWAS).

+Para dance sport was considered for inclusion in the 2024 Summer Paralympics, but the IPC did not select it for consideration, and ultimately chose against adding any new sports.